mozilla-l10n/localizer-documentation/tools/fluent/brand_names.md

 **They need to be kept in English**, and sentences adapted as needed to fit the undeclined name.

-For example, a message `-brand-short-name` is provided in `browser/branding/official/brand.ftl`
+For example, a term `-brand-short-name` is provided in `browser/branding/official/brand.ftl`

 ```PROPERTIES
 -brand-short-name = Firefox